abhishekaxl/headlessEcommerce/docs/02-architecture-blueprint.md

 ## Summary

-यह architecture blueprint एक production-ready headless eCommerce portal के लिए complete design provide करता है:
+This architecture blueprint provides a complete design for a production-ready headless eCommerce portal:

 1. **3-Layer Architecture**: Clear separation of concerns
 2. **Component Interactions**: Detailed flow diagrams